collapsed-stacks/startups/questions/13658/how-to-start-a-fashion-brand-using-crowdfunding.md

 - tagged: `crowd-funding`
 - score: -1

-<p>I want to start a fashion brand by using crowdfunding.
+I want to start a fashion brand by using crowdfunding.
 What's the best way to go about doing this?
 How do I build an audience?
-How do I find and validate the beachhead product?</p>
+How do I find and validate the beachhead product?

-<p>I would appreciate it if you could also mention online courses, books and articles that I can refer to.</p>
+I would appreciate it if you could also mention online courses, books and articles that I can refer to.

-<p>Thanks :)</p>
+Thanks :)

 ## Answer 13663